KalpitaMandal/Demurrage_token/README.md

 ```shell
 npm install @openzeppelin/contracts --save
 ```
+Since running the setup on private blockchain, we assume the erc20 tokens are dai tokens and proceed with the below process.

-For deploying the smart contracts, trufllw suite was used.
+For deploying the smart contracts, truflle suite was used.
 We begin with:
 ```shell
 truffle init
 ```